Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/README.md

 ## Core architecture components

-- The application's users are authenticated by [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/) or [Azure AD B2C](https://azure.microsoft.com/services/active-directory/external-identities/b2c/).
+- The application's users are authenticated by [Microsoft Entra ID](https://azure.microsoft.com/services/active-directory/) or [Microsoft Entra ID B2C](https://azure.microsoft.com/services/active-directory/external-identities/b2c/).
 The browser performs DNS lookups to resolve addresses to Azure Front Door.
 - [Virtual Network](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-group-how-it-works) enables Azure resources to securely communicate with each other, the internet, and on-premises networks by creating boundaries, isolation and segmentation of your workloads in the cloud, much like a physical network.
 - [Network Security Group](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview?toc=%2Fazure%2Fnetworking%2Ffundamentals%2Ftoc.json) is a set of security policies that Allow or Deny Inbound/Outbound traffic (Protocols/Ports).
 - [Azure Front Door](https://azure.microsoft.com/services/frontdoor/) is a public front-end for all internet requests, acting as a global HTTP reverse proxy and cache in front of several Azure services.
 Front Door also provides automatic protection from layer 3 and 4 DDoS attacks, and a range of other features including WAF (web application firewall), caching, and custom rules to enhance the security and performance of your application.